Liga Atlética Interuniversitaria de Puerto Rico: History

 The League began celebrating three sports events amongst its member institutions in 1929; Baseball, Basketball, and Athletics.
-Initially the League's events were open to male athletes only, but the practice was relaxed with time.
-Today male athletes compete in some 16 events and female athletes compete in thirteen.
-Women began competing in the league starting in the 1969-1970 academic year.
+For 40 years, the League's events were open to male athletes only.
+Women began competing in the league starting in the 1969–1970 academic year.
+Today, male athletes compete in some 16 events and female athletes in 13.
 Every year the league hosts the Justas de Atletismo y Festival Deportivo, their flagship sports competition event.
 For many years the event was held in San Juan, but in 1993 the event was moved to the city of Ponce.
 In 2010 the event was held in Mayagüez in preparation for the 2010 Central American and Caribbean Games.
 Games resumed in Ponce in 2011, and continued in Ponce in 2012.

 The league is administered by a "Administrative Council" made up of the Deans of Students, Athletic Directors, and a student representative.
 There is also a "Cuerpo Rectoral" called the "Junta de Gobierno" made up of the Rectors and presidents of the member institutions.
 The "Junta de Gobierno" chooses an employee called "The Commissioner" who is appointed to act as executive officer of the LAI for a period of two years.
 The League is a founding member of International University Sports Federation.